solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Flexible Server is compatible with all Java client utilities for MySQL Community Edition.
 However, Microsoft has only validated *MySQL Connector/J* for use with Single Server due to its network connectivity setup.
-Refer to [this] document for more information about drivers compatible with Single Server.
+Refer to the[MySQL drivers and management tools compatible with Azure Database for MySQL] article for more information about drivers compatible with Single Server.

 ### Resources